Final US Regulations on Outbound Foreign Investment: Key Changes and Their Implications

 The Program’s scope includes investments in relevant entities made by US persons and by non-US entities if “knowingly directed” (as discussed below) by a US person.
 The definition of “US person” in the final regulation has not changed since the NPRM; in both cases, the definition (US citizens and permanent residents, as well as US-domiciled entities and their non-US branches, and “any person in the United States”) is drawn directly from Executive Order 14105.

-• However, in response to public comment requesting guidance on how “any person in the United States” would apply to unincorporated branches of non-US entities, Treasury notes — in the explanatory language, but not the regulations themselves — that the non-US entity will not be deemed a US person solely by virtue of its employee in the United States.
-This begs the question as to other circumstances that, in combination with the US-based employee, would lead to a non-US entity being considered a US person, but at the very least, it is advisable for non-US entities to ensure that US-based employees of unincorporated US branch offices avoid “knowingly directing” investments within the scope of the Program, since those employee’s activities would be in scope.
+- However, in response to public comment requesting guidance on how “any person in the United States” would apply to unincorporated branches of non-US entities, Treasury notes — in the explanatory language, but not the regulations themselves — that the non-US entity will not be deemed a US person solely by virtue of its employee in the United States.
+This begs the question as to other circumstances that, in combination with the US-based employee, would lead to a non-US entity being considered a US person.
+At the very least, it is advisable for non-US entities to ensure that US-based employees of unincorporated US branch offices avoid “knowingly directing” investments within the scope of the Program, since those employees' activities would be in scope.
 Treasury plans to provide illustrative examples on this topic via the Program’s website (see below).

 Knowledge standard